 Charitable Gifts and Donations

-For 2022, the rules return to the previous requirements that taxpayers can only deduct charitable contributions if they itemize their tax deductions on Schedule A.
+In 2023, the rules return to the previous requirements that taxpayers can only deduct charitable contributions if they itemize their tax deductions on Schedule A. Through 2025, the 60% of AGI ceiling on charitable cash contributions remains unchanged but is scheduled to revert to 50% thereafter.

 When preparing your list of charitable gifts, remember to review your bank account so you do not leave any out.
 Everyone remembers to count the monetary gifts they make to their favorite charities, but you should count noncash donations as well.
 Make it a priority to always get a receipt for every gift.
 Keep your receipts.
 If your contribution totals more than $250, you will also need an acknowledgement from the charity documenting the support you provided.
 Remember that you will have to itemize to claim this deduction, but when filing, the expenses incurred while doing charitable work often are not included on tax returns.